 Grant Users Temporary Privilege Escalation, Scheduled Malware Scans, Enforce Strong Passwords & More with iThemes Security Pro

-iThemes Security Pro has tons of great features designed to add an extra layer of protection to your WordPress site:
+iThemes Security Pro has many other great features designed to add extra layers of protection to your WordPress site:

-- Temporarily Give Users Admin or Editor Access – this feature is great for letting contracts, or users needing special temporary escalated privileges for a short period of time.
+- Temporarily Give Users Admin or Editor Access — This feature is great for contractors or users who need special temporary escalated privileges for a short period of time.
 You can give them Admin or Editor access for 24 hours.

-- WordPress Core Online File Comparison – this feature allows iThemes Security to compare changes made to any WordPress core file on your site with the version on WordPress.org to intelligently determine if the change was malicious.
+- WordPress Core Online File Comparison — This feature allows iThemes Security to detect changes made to any WordPress core file on your site by comparing them all with the file manifest for the official distribution of WordPress. iThemes Security Pro will intelligently determine if any changed or added files are malware.